Safety and Aftercare

 What responsible support looks like

-This site supports a safety-first public approach that draws a hard line:
+This site supports a safety-first public approach that draws a hard line.

 Support should reduce harm and encourage professional care.